Services top-level elements

 • host: Gives the container raw access to the host's network interface.

-• service:{name}: Gives the containers access to the specified service only.
-For more information, see Container networks.
+• service:{name}: Gives the container access to the specified container by referring to its service name.

 network_mode: "host"